voxlol/projectjellyfish/docs/developer-guides/front_end_development_workflow.md

     ````

-3). _(when adding angular modules)_ Now that we have made our new dependencies available to Project Jellyfish all that remains is to include our new dependency module in **broker** in index.js @ path [app/assets/javascripts/](https://github.com/projectjellyfish/api/blob/master/app/assets/javascripts/index.js)
+3). _(For AngularJS modules)_ Now that we have made our new dependencies available to Project Jellyfish all that remains is to include our new dependency module in **broker** within `<em>index.js</em>` via path `<em>app/assets/javascripts/</em>`.
 And there you have it!
-All that is required to include new dependencies in your Project Jellyfish.
-Gems are installed at bundle, no other configuration is required.
+This is all that is required to include new dependencies in your Project Jellyfish.
+Remember that your gems are installed at bundle and no other configuration is required.

-## View/Controller Modification
+#### View/Controller Modification

-HTML partials are stored in [public/templates/partials](https://github.com/projectjellyfish/api/tree/master/public/templates/partials).
-Most controllers that support each partial are located in a tree matching the structure of the HTML partials and sharing the same name in [app/assets/javascripts/](https://github.com/projectjellyfish/api/tree/master/app/assets/javascripts)
+HTML partials are stored in `<em>public/templates/partials</em>`.
+Most controllers that support each partial are located in a tree matching the structure of the HTML partials and sharing the same name in `<em>app/assets/javascripts/</em>`

 For example:
 * [assets/javascripts/admin/projects/project_questions_controller.js](https://github.com/projectjellyfish/api/blob/master/app/assets/javascripts/admin/projects/project_questions_controller.js)